tuckers15/MATH3559_M2Project/README.md

 # Classical Simulation of Shor's Algorithm

-Demonstrating the Future Insecurity of RSA in a Post-Quantum World
+Demonstrating the future insecurity of RSA in a Post-Quantum World

 Contributors: Wyatt Chrisman, Cam Kirn, Tucker Schulz